 How Digital Work Instructions Assist with 5S Projects

-With digital work instructions, 5S is integrated into the process rather than being a one-time undertaking.
+With digital work instructions, 5S integrates directly into the process rather than being a one-time undertaking.
 To maintain gains over time, teams can even record audit findings or take before-and-after pictures.

 Lean Method 3: Poka-Yoke: Preventing Errors to Ensure Quality from the Start

-One of the main principles of Lean Production Methods is also error-proofing, also known as poka-yoke, which guarantees that errors are either avoided or detected right away, long before they have an adverse effect on the customer, safety, or quality.
+One of the main principles of Lean Production Methods is error-proofing, also known as poka-yoke.
+This mehod guarantees that operations can avoid or detect errors right away.
+This detection most often occurs before they have an adverse effect on the customer, safety, or quality.

 Poka-Yoke Examples